 In May 2011 the Baton Rouge Advocate declared, "If there is a king of the local food-blogging community, it is Ducote, who in just 18 months has established as one of the leaders of the local social media movement, and one of the bigger names in the national food blogging community."

 Jay is the winner of the Tony Chachere's Tailgating Cookoff in 2010 as well as the victor in numerous competitive eating contests.
 In 2011 he was named one of the "Top 100 Amateur Chefs in America" as he competed on the FOX reality show MasterChef with Chef Gordon Ramsay, Chef Graham Elliot, and Joe Bastianich.
 From July to October 2011 he worked on the opening team for the first ever Viking Cooking School Outdoors in Baton Rouge, Louisiana.
 In November 2011 the Greater Baton Rouge Business Report named Jay Ducote as one of their annual "Top Forty Under 40" selections.
-Jay has made other national television appearances as himself including Eat St. on the Cooking Channel and Canada's Food Network in 2011, as a food blogger on HBO's Treme in 2012, and as a judge on Destination America's Last Call Food Brawl in 2013.
+Jay has made other national television appearances as himself including Eat St. on the Cooking Channel and Canada's Food Network in 2011, as a food blogger on HBO's Treme in 2012, as a judge on Destination America's Last Call Food Brawl in 2013, and cooking on Cutthroat Kichen on Food Network in 2014.

 Jay is currently focusing on Bite and Booze as a culinary media company including the blog, social media, radio shows, freelance food writing, and food-based video productions.
 He is also a chef, doing pop-up restaurants, cooking demos and classes, and private culinary events.

-For more information about Jay, please email him at firstname.lastname@example.org, follow him on Twitter @biteandbooze, friend him on Facebook, and join his network on LinkedIn.
+For more information about Jay, please email him at firstname.lastname@example.org, follow him on Twitter @jayducote, like him on Facebook, and join his network on LinkedIn.